 The City of Colorado Springs Strategic Plan for 2020-2024 ensures programs, services, and initiatives are aligned and serve a strategic vision.
 The Strategic Plan's core values include promoting job creation, investing in infrastructure, excelling in City services, and building community and collaborative relationships.
-The City Gate URA Plan directly implements the Strategic Plan and the following excerpt are representative of the alignment between the two:
+The Gold Hill Mesa URA Plan directly implements the Strategic Plan and the following excerpt are representative of the alignment between the two:

-Building Community and Collaborative Relationships - 3.0 - Provide strategic City services and community partnerships to improve citizen quality of life by reducing crime, reducing the number of persons experiencing chronic homelessness, increasing affordable housing opportunities, and facilitating community investment.
+- Investing in Infrastructure 2.0 Continue to address infrastructure and transportation needs by providing smart and innovative mobility solutions to create a connected, safe, and accessible community.
+This should include trails and multi-modal access, as well as traditional modes of transit. - Building Community and Collaborative Relationships 3.0 Provide strategic City services and community partnerships to improve citizen quality of life by reducing crime, reducing the number of persons experiencing chronic homelessness, increasing affordable housing opportunities, and facilitating community investment.